nicknonnen/nicknonnen.github.io/index.md

 - [GIS as Reproducible Science](blogs/reproduciblescience.md)

 The website for the Middlebury College Spring 2021 Open Source GIScience can be found [here](https://gis4dev.github.io).
+The link to access this GitHub repository may be found at the top of this screen and [here](https://github.com/nicknonnen).

+To learn more about myself, my work, and my education, visit my [LinkedIn profile](https://www.linkedin.com/in/nicholas-nonnenmacher-82a33b1b5/).

 Thanks for checking out my work!